How to Rebuild the Windows Search Index in Windows 11

 - Right-click it and select Restart.
 If it is stopped, select Start.

-If the service fails to start, you may need to run the official Windows Search Troubleshooter to identify deeper system conflicts.
+Stalled services require running the official Windows Search Troubleshooter to detect deeper system conflicts.

 Index Performance Tuning and Management